 The Financial Markets Act provides for the regulation of financial markets and prohibits insider trading and market abuse.
 The Financial Sector Conduct Authority (FSCA) is responsible for enforcing the Financial Markets Act.
-In 2019, the FSCA reported that it and its predecessors had investigated 421 cases, taken enforcement action in 91 and imposed approximately 138 million rand in penalties since 1999.3
+In 2019, the FSCA reported that it had investigated 421 cases, taken enforcement action in 91 cases and imposed approximately 138 million rand in penalties since 1999.3

 The Listings Requirements (the Listings Requirements) of the Johannesburg Stock Exchange (JSE), enforced by the JSE, apply to JSE-listed companies.
 The Listings Requirements regulate, among other things, the fair and equal treatment of shareholders, access to information, certain voting thresholds, and pre-emptive rights and related party transactions.

 The King IV Report on Corporate Governance for South Africa 2016 (the King Code), issued by the Institute of Directors in Southern Africa, contains various principles and recommendations intended to promote good corporate governance, many of which are relevant to shareholder rights and engagement.
 Certain principles in the King Code are incorporated into the Listings Requirements, making it mandatory for JSE-listed companies to comply with them, with the balance of the King Code's principles and recommendations to be implemented on an 'apply and explain' basis.

 Additionally, certain other regulatory avenues, although not intended as a means for shareholder activism, indirectly create opportunities for shareholder intervention and engagement.
 For example, shareholders, acting alone or with other stakeholders, may use the 'public interest' considerations assessed by the competition (antitrust) authorities as part of the merger approval or clearance process as a means to delay or thwart a transaction.

 Some of the legal and regulatory avenues for shareholder activism are set out below.